edgaryume/edgarkisser/README.md

 I'm a big fan of watching true crime documentaries, the horror genre and drawing!!
 I also have a huge passion for writing.
 I'm actually working on a rpg horror game! :]

 Games I like are Identity V (Identity V is the game Edgar is from) Genshin (I don't support the developers don't worry!
-I just like the game) Stardew Valley, Pokémon and Roblox !!
+I just like the game) Stardew Valley, Project Sekai, Bandori, Pokémon and Roblox !!

 as a reminder though, I'm 18, an adult, so please don't be... weird around me, if you're a minor... thanks
 <!--